njdenne/njdenne/README.md

 - 👋 Hi, I’m @njdenne
 - 👀 I’m interested in ...
-Web Development, travel & history.
+Programming, learning new skills, travel, history & geography.
 - 🌱 I’m currently learning ...
-Web Development skills (front-end & back-end).
+ICT50220 - Diploma of Information Technology - Advanced Programming
-- 💞️ I’m looking to collaborate on ... anything that'll help me learn & advance my skills.
+- 💞️ I’m looking to collaborate on ... anything that'll help me grow & eventually give back to the community that has helped me so far in my new career in tech.
 - 📫 How to reach me ... nathan.denne@outlook.com

 <!---